Battle of the Cedars

-The Battle of the Cedars (Bataille des Cèdres) was a series of military confrontations early in the American Revolutionary War during the Continental Army's invasion of Canada that had begun in September 1775.
-The skirmishes, which involved limited combat, occurred in May 1776 at and around the Cedars, 45 km west of Montreal, British America.
-Continental Army units were opposed by a small force of British troops leading a larger force of Indians (primarily Iroquois) and militia.
+The Battle of the Cedars (Bataille des Cèdres) was a series of military confrontations in the early stages of the American Revolutionary War that occurred during the Continental Army's invasion of Quebec, which began in September 1775.
+These skirmishes, which involved limited combat, occurred in May 1776 at and around the Cedars, 45 km west of Montreal, Quebec.
+American troops were opposed by a small British Army detachment leading a larger force of Iroquois warriors and Canadian militiamen.

-Brigadier General Benedict Arnold, commanding the American military garrison at Montreal, had placed a detachment of his troops at the Cedars in April 1776, after hearing of rumors of British and Indian military preparations to the west of Montreal.
-The garrison surrendered on May 19 after a confrontation with a combined force of British and Indian troops led by Captain George Forster.
+Brigadier General Benedict Arnold, commanding the American garrison at Montreal, had placed a detachment of his troops at the Cedars in April 1776, after hearing of rumors of British and Indian military preparations to the west of Montreal.
+The detachment surrendered on May 19 after a confrontation with a combined Anglo-Iroquois force led by Captain George Forster.
 American reinforcements on their way to the Cedars were also captured after a brief skirmish on May 20.
-All of the captives were eventually released after negotiations between Forster and Arnold, who was bringing a sizable force into the area.
-The terms of the agreement required the Americans to release an equal number of British prisoners, but the deal was repudiated by Congress, and no British prisoners were freed.
+All of the prisoners were eventually released after negotiations between Forster and Arnold, who brought a sizable force into the area.
+The terms of the agreement required the Americans to release an equal number of British prisoners, but the deal was repudiated by the Second Continental Congress and no British prisoners were freed.

-Colonel Timothy Bedel and Lieutenant Isaac Butterfield, leaders of the American force at the Cedars, were court-martialed and cashiered from the Continental Army for their roles in the affair.
+Colonel Timothy Bedel and Lieutenant Isaac Butterfield, commanders of the American force at the Cedars, were court-martialed and cashiered from the Continental Army for their roles in the affair.
 After distinguishing himself as a volunteer, Bedel was given a new commission in 1777.
-News of the affair included greatly inflated reports of casualties, and often included graphic but false accounts of atrocities committed by the Iroquois, who made up the majority of the British forces.
+News of the engagement included greatly inflated reports of casualties and often included graphic but false accounts of atrocities committed by the Iroquois, who made up the majority of the Forster's force.

-Background
+Massacres in the Emirates

-The Cedars is on the north shore of the Saint Lawrence River, about 45 km from the center of modern Montreal, to the southwest of the western tip of the island of Montreal, from which it is separated by the Ottawa River.
+The Cedars is on the north shore of the Saint Lawrence River, about 45 km from the center of modern Montreal, to the southwest of the western tip of the Island of Montreal, from which it is separated by the Ottawa River.
 The nearby rapids in the Saint Lawrence required portage, making the Cedars a strategic landing point for anyone navigating the river to or from Montreal.
 Crossing of the Ottawa River was made between Fort Anne and Quinze-Chênes, now Vaudreuil.